 Cinnamon is also antispasmodic, so it soothes cramping muscles and makes it easier to go to the toilet without pain.
 You should drink cinnamon tea before dinner to ease constipation later.

 Healthy digestion is the key to preventing constipation after large meals.
-You can read more about natural digestive aids in this article.
+Read:

 Multiple different natural ingredients are proven to help with constipation and problematic bowels.
 We’ve blended them all into a tea that is designed to help relieve pressure in your intestines, encourage healthy digestion to prevent constipation, and then encourage bowel movements.

 Chamomile tea is very popular as an after-dinner drink because of its sleepy effects.
 However, very few people know it is also drunk after dinner to help soothe digestive problems and encourage a trip to the toilet.
 Read:

 Chamomile is a natural laxative and a delicious way to make you poop easier!

 Chamomile works by soothing cramping stomach muscles to push your poop through your system and out rather than it getting stuck.
 By minimising cramping in the stomach, your body can focus on moving food properly through your digestive system and out the other end.